top of page

 Machiya Renovation Tip (2)

 Looking for Machiya to renovate?
+Worried about its conditions?
 Before deciding on a property, consult with your architect to make a better-informed decision.
 Architects can provide on-site visual inspections, property document reviews, evaluative comments, and more.

 Encroachments are so common in Machiya